smithy-lang/smithy/docs/source-2.0/guides/model-validation-examples.rst

     }

 .. note::
-    This example only makes sense for services using an httpProtocol.
+    This example only makes sense for services using an http protocol.

 Prefix headers with X-
 ======================

-Case insensitive check for "X-" prefix on all custom httpHeaders used in your model.
+Case insensitive check for "X-" prefix on all custom ``@httpHeaders`` used in your model.

 .. code-block:: smithy